brandur/sorg/content/nanoglyphs-drafts/009-connection.md

 I’m back in San Francisco after the holidays.
 As soon as I left Calgary, the weather there took a turn for the worse with lows around -35C.
 My narrow escape was extra fortunate as my body, now acclimated to moderate Mediterranean-esque climate conditions, would’ve buckled under the stress.
 But I do miss the snow.
 Depicted above is a small sample of some of the beautiful hoarfrost that the region sees regularly.

 If you’re wondering what in the name of all that is holy you’re reading right now, it’s a weekly newsletter called _Nanoglyph_, loosely written around the themes of simple and sustainable software.
-You may have signed up recently after reading the last edition on [Actix Web](/nanoglyphs/008-actix) and the optimizations it’s put in place to lead the TechEmpower benchmarks.
+You may have signed up recently after reading the last edition on [Actix Web](/nanoglyphs/008-actix) and its optimizations a few weeks ago.
 If you want to eject and never see it again, you can [unsubscribe right here](%unsubscribe_url%).

 ---

 The 008 edition of this newsletter experienced a bit of a traffic surge, and a larger than normal number of people ended up clicking through to [its signup page](https://nanoglyph-signup.brandur.org/).
-An hour or so later a reader (thanks Thomas!) emailed me to say that trying to use the app was producing that detestable error message familiar to all kinds of Postgres users around the world:
+An hour or so later a reader (thanks Thomas!) emailed me to say that trying to use the app was producing that detestable error message familiar to Postgres users around the world:

 ```
 FATAL: remaining connection slots are reserved for
 non-replication superuser connections
 ```

 How embarrassing.
-I’ve spent a lot of time talking about how connection use is the single largest operation caltrop Postgres users are likely to find lodged in their foot, and gone so far as to write a detailed article on [connection management](/postgres-connections).
-I learnt my lesson ten years ago, and should've known how to avoid this problem by now.
+I’ve spent a lot of time talking about how connection use is the single largest operation caltrop Postgres users are likely to find lodged in their foot, and gone so far as to write a detailed article on [how to manage connections](/postgres-connections).
+I learnt my lesson ten years ago, and it should've been perfectly crystallized by now, but I still find myself relearning it periodically.

 The signup page is a tiny Go app that talks to the Mailgun API.
 It was originally stateless itself (containing just a Mailgun API key), but it eventually dawned on me that even with easy to find unsubscribe links in dispatched emails, it was pretty negligent not to have a double-opt in [1] process for signups to curb abuse.
 The database temporarily tracks the state of a partial signup as a user receives a confirmation email and clicks through to a unique URL to complete it.

 ![Screenshot of Nanoglyph signup app](/assets/images/nanoglyphs/009-connection/nanoglyph-signup@2x.jpg)

-It’s an ultimate NIH setup which you should never _ever_ do, but it does save a hefty newsletter service subscription fee, conveys perfect creative control over the final look and layout of emails and over what kind of creepy tracking they embed (or in the case of _Nanoglyph_, do not embed).
+It’s an ultimate NIH setup which you should never ever do, but it does save a hefty newsletter service subscription fee, conveys perfect creative control over the final look and layout of emails and over what kind of creepy tracking they embed (or in the case of this newsletter, do not embed).

 But back to the problem at hand, the reason my connections were depleted was a confluence of a few things: